Gala Hernández (Murcia, Spain). Filmmaker and researcher.

 - Lecture “Confession in the Web 2.0 era: ‘Testament Series’ by Natalie Bookchin (2009-2017)”, in the workshop “Pour une cartographie des récits de soi: de l’autobiographie aux webcams” of the Annual Congress of the APFUCC, Congress of Humanities and Social Sciences, University of British Columbia, Vancouver, Canada, 1-4 June 2019.

-- Co-editor of issue 34 of the journal ‘Contratexto’: “Reinventions and new poethics of cinema in the post-Internet era”, Department of Communication, University of Lima, Peru (issue for publication in 2021).
+- Co-editor, with Alejandro Pena, of issue 34 of the journal Contratexto: “Reinventions and new poethics of cinema in the post-Internet era”, Department of Communication, University of Lima, Peru (issue to be published in 2021).